 Email is just one example.
 There are plenty of other potential distractions, like Twitter, obsessively watching stats, noise in or around your office, phone calls, etc. In order to get the most out of your working time, you will need to recognize the things that are most distracting to you, and you must work to minimize their impact on the productivity of your time.

 If your distraction is something that is a necessary part of your business that is a little bit out of control, like email or Twitter, you can help the situation by keeping those tasks contained to certain time periods within your day.
 Instead of having your email open all day and seeing each message the moment it arrives, you could set up a time each morning and each afternoon to deal with email, then close it for the rest of the day while you are working.

-If your distraction is the phone you could do something similar by letting calls go to your voice mail (unless it is an emergency) and have a designated time to check the messages and return calls.
-If your distraction is a noisy house surrounding your home office you could plan your time so that your most important working hours are when your kids are sleeping, at school, or doing something else that is not overly distracting to you.
+If your distraction is the phone you could do something similar by letting calls go to your voicemail (unless it is an emergency) and having a designated time to check the messages and return calls.
+If your distraction is a noisy house, surrounding your home office you could plan your time so that your most important working hours are when your kids are sleeping, at school, or doing something else that is not overly distracting to you.

 Regardless of what tends to be a distraction to you, finding a way to minimize or work around those distractions is key to getting the most out of your time.

 Most freelance designers tend to work long hours, especially when deadlines are looming.
 Although it is tempting to simply work more hours in order to get everything done, this can often be detrimental to your productivity and efficiency.
 We all need some time away from work, so working more hours isn’t usually the best answer.